nickloman/nickloman.github.com/_posts/2012-10-30-constructing-a-bacterial-pan-genome.md

 Plan:

 Using Mugsy to generate LCBs for all E. coli / Shigella sequences.
 Extract LCBs to create a pan-genome and use as reference alignment database for short-read mapping of metagenomics data.
-Visualise aligned blocks as visual "barcode" to genome composition.
+By plotting presence/absence of mapping reads to each individual LCB hope to create some kind of visual "barcode" for the E. coli / E. colis in a metagenomics sample (obviously could be applied to other species).
 Compare with other genomes, e.g. E. coli O157, E. coli ETEC etc. Sort blocks for obviously recognisable elements e.g. E. coli core genome, Shiga-toxin phage, plasmids, etc.

 Steps:

-Download all E. coli and Shigella from Genbank (https://gist.github.com/3974107) - 67 genomes.
+Download all E. coli and Shigella from Genbank (https://gist.github.com/3974107) - 65 genomes.
 Place paths in inputfiles.

 Needed to edit Mugsy mugsyenv.sh file replace 'mapping' with 'MUMmer3.20'